-After the Buckeyes' offense went three-and-out on its first turn, Texas covered 64 yards - 52 on three runs by Young - in 11 plays and took a 3-0 lead on a 42-yard field goal from David Pino.
+After the Buckeyes' offense went three-and-out on its first turn, Texas covered 64 yards - 52 on three runs by in 11 plays and took a 3-0 lead on a 42-yard field goal from David Pino.
+Young started Texas' next drive with a strike from Young to Pittman.

-Young started Texas' next drive with a 33-yard completion to Billy Pittman, putting the ball at the Texas 49.
-The drive ended with a 5-yard touchdown with / Opening Artist: Alkaline Trio, Reggie and the Full Effect
+33-yard completion to Billy Pittman, putting the ball at the Texas 49.
+The drive ended with a 5-yard touchdown